Skip to main content

 David Pettersen

-• Associate Professor of French and Film and Media Studies
+• Professor of French and Film and Media Studies

 • Director, Film and Media Studies Program